benyliantriana/qiscus-rn-example/README.md

 #### `react-native run-ios`

 Like `react-native start`, but also attempts to open your app in the iOS Simulator if you're on a Mac and have it installed.
+But in ios need install dependency from pod, so we need to go to ios folder and run command `pod install`

 #### `react-native run-android`